MetabolomicsSA/MStractor/README.md

 1. Parameterization based on user provided inputs obtained from instrument specifications and reference measurements.
 2. Graphical tools for real-time quality monitoring and optimization of the feature extraction process
 ## Getting started
-The package is availabe to download as binary package (zip) and tar.gz under the 'releases' section.
+The package is availabe to download as tar.gz under the 'releases' section.
 All the instructions are included in the package documentation
 ## Case study
 A case study to test the script is available.